 The Research Supervisor must convene a meeting of the Ph.D.
 Thesis Committee with the student at least once every year to discuss the dissertation and to ensure that satisfactory progress is being made.
 A satisfactory dissertation proposal is normally submitted to the Thesis Committee before the start of the third Ph.D. year and must normally be presented orally by the candidate to the Department of Psychology.
 Dissertation proposals must be stand-alone, written documents that include an abstract, a literature review, one or more well justified research questions, a method section, a results section, a discussion section, and a references section.
-Data collection must not begin before proposals have been approved by all members of the Thesis Committee and by the Department Head.
-Proposal defences should be held between 10 am and 4 pm, all Thesis Committee members must be present, and an event announcement should be circulated to Psychology faculty and graduate students at least 10 days in advance.
+Data collection must not begin before proposals have been approved by all members of the Thesis Committee and by the DCT/ADCT.
+All Thesis Committee members must be present, and an (optional) event announcement may be circulated to Psychology faculty and graduate in advance.
 Department faculty and graduate students may be allowed to attend, circumstances permitting (i.e. remote proposal defences may be restricted to committee members only).
 After the oral presentation, the student's Thesis Committee will discuss the acceptability of the proposal.
 The Thesis Committee will then make one of the following recommendations:

-- 1. formally approve the proposal.
+- formally approve the proposal.
 Such approval implies that the Thesis Committee considers the procedures outlined in the proposal as appropriate for the adequate investigation of the stated problem; - 2. approve the proposal contingent on the outcome of preliminary investigation(s); - 3. withhold approval of the proposal until certain inadequacies (for example, changes in experimental design) are overcome; or - 4. not give its approval because the problem is an inappropriate one.

-Following the PhD Dissertation proposal, the student as well as the committee, must complete and sign the Psychology Thesis & Dissertation Approval Form (see under Forms here: https://psych.ok.ubc.ca/graduate/graduate-resources/) and forward to the DCT for approval.
+Following the PhD Dissertation proposal, the student as well as the committee, must complete and sign the Psychology Thesis & Dissertation Approval Form (see under Forms here: https://psych.ok.ubc.ca/graduate/graduate-resources/) and forward to the ADCT for approval.
 The student must also provide the final dissertation proposal (electronic copy) to Marlis Wecels, for the student's department file.

-The student is expected to meet with his/ her dissertation committee members prior to completing the final dissertation draft, and prior to the supervisor initiating the oral examination process with the College of Graduate Studies.
+The student is expected to meet with the student's dissertation committee members prior to completing the final dissertation draft, and prior to the supervisor initiating the oral examination process with the College of Graduate Studies.